Log4j2 SDK v2

 Caution

 Set AsyncAppender's includeLocation to true.
-Otherwise, an error will occur during the transfer.
+Otherwise, an error occurs during the transfer.

 Note